As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 - Click on Update Link to save and update your link details,

-- Click on Visit Link to check that you have set up your link’s URL correctly (your link will open in a new window),
+- Click on Visit Link to check that you have set up your link’s URL correctly (the link will open up in a new window),

 Deleting Your Links

-To delete links, click on Links > All Links in your WP admin menu …
+To delete a link from the Link Manager, select Links > All Links in the WP dashboard navigation menu …

-The ‘Links’ page will display in your web browser.
+This brings up the ‘Links’ screen in your web browser.

-To delete links individually, hover over the link that you want to remove from the link table and click on Delete …
+To delete links individually, hover your cursor over the link that you want removed and click Delete …

-To delete a number of links at once, either click on the check box next to each link that you want deleted, or select all links by clicking on the main check box next to the ‘Name’ column header …
+To delete multiple links, either tick the checkboxes next to individual links that you want to delete, or select all links by clicking on the main check box next to the ‘Name’ column header at the top of the list …

 Your selected links will be deleted …

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to learn how to display links on your website.
+Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to display your links on your website.

 Links Widget

-To access and configure your Link widgets, click on Appearance > Widgets in your dashboard menu …
+To access and configure your Link widgets, click on Appearance > Widgets in your admin menu …

-The ‘Widgets’ page will load in your browser.
+This brings up the ‘Widgets’ page in your web browser.

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of the widget sections and drop it wherever you would like the links section to display …
+To make the ‘Links’ widget active, drag it to one of your widget bars in the Widgets screen and drop it wherever you want the links section to show up …

-The Links widget provides various configurable options.
-For example, you can specify what information you want displayed about your links and how many links you want to display on your sidebar …
+The Links widget provides a number of configurable settings.
+You can specify what information you want to show about your links and how many links you want displayed on your sidebar menu …

-You can also add multiple link widgets to your sidebars and footers.
-This allows you to create and display lists of links throughout your site …
+You can add multiple link widgets to your sidebars and footers.
+This allows you to create and display a number of different links throughout your site …

-Once you are done setting up the links widget, click Save to update your settings.
-A links should now display on your sidebar menu …
+When you have finished setting up the links widget, click the Save button to update your settings.
+Your links should display on your site’s sidebar …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.